creekorful/blog/content/posts/how-to-setup-easily-elk-docker-swarm.md

 +++
-title = "How to setup ELK on a Docker Swarm" date = "2020-12-07" author = "Aloïs Micard" authorTwitter = "" #do not include @
+title = "How to setup easily ELK on a Docker Swarm" date = "2020-12-07" author = "Aloïs Micard" authorTwitter = "" #do not include @